 \subsection{Prevailing State of the Australian Economy}

-The ASRF model prescribed by IRB approach assesses regulatory capital charges by calculating the expectation of credit losses conditional on a realisation of the single systematic risk factor.
+The model specification of the IRB approach assesses regulatory capital charges by calculating the expectation of credit losses conditional on a realisation of the single systematic risk factor.
 Substituting losses incurred on IRB credit exposures into the ASRF model, we recover realisations of the single systematic risk factor describing states of the Australian economy experienced since the implementation of Basel~II.
 Then, applying the standard Gaussian distribution function yields the quantile of the distribution of economic scenarios.

 For any one-year horizon over which the ASRF model makes projections of credit losses, we choose to associate the model inputs with the realisation of the single systematic risk factor as at the midpoint of the corresponding risk measurement horizon.
 So, measuring time in quarterly increments, realisation~$y(t)$ of systematic risk factor~$Y$ describing the state of the economy as at the end of quarter~$t$ is associated with credit losses projected over the time interval $[t\!-\!1,t\!+\!2]$ using credit risk parameters and variables reported as at the end of quarter~$t\!-\!2$.